Kubernetes: Namespaces

-Kubernetes provides a partitioning of the resources it manages into non-overlapping sets called namespaces.
+In Kubernetes, namespaces are utilized to segregate the resources it handles into distinct and non-intersecting collections.
 They are intended for use in environments with many users spread across multiple teams, or projects, or even separating environments like development, test, and production.

 Pods

 The basic scheduling unit in Kubernetes is a pod, which consists of one or more containers that are guaranteed to be co-located on the same node.
 Each pod in Kubernetes is assigned a unique IP address within the cluster, allowing applications to use ports without the risk of conflict.
 Within the pod, all containers can reference each other.